 - Ambiguous: The “Boots” and “the maker of Bonnets and Hoods” in The Hunting of the Snark are two different persons, but also could be the same person.

 - Unproven: The assumption that Carroll was on drugs when he wrote the Alice books.

 - Sometimes wrong: Carroll quotes.
 Check them.

-- Likely wrong: The “Ocean Chart” (the Bellman’s map) in The Hunting of the Snark was made by Henry Holiday.
+- Likely wrong: The assumption that the “Ocean Chart” (the Bellman’s map) in The Hunting of the Snark was made by Henry Holiday.

 - Wrong: The claim by rare book sellers that only the first issue of The Hunting of the Snark has “Baker” on page 83.

-- Wrong (snopes.com): C.L.
+- Wrong (snopes.com): The story that C.L.
 Dodgson sent an admiring Queen Victoria a copy of An Elementary Treatise on Determinants.

 2019-07-12, updated: 2021-02-24